 Once you start playing locally it's no longer using the network, and only reading from memory.

 Luckily, uploading videos to the Quest isn’t hard at all.
 The device comes with a USB-C port for charging purposes.
 However, you can also use the same port and USB-C cable that the Quest ships with to connect the headset to your computer’s USB port and transfer data.

 Rechargeable Batteries for Oculus Quest Touch Controllers

 If you really want to avoid an encounter with dead batteries all around, you can load your Oculus Quest Touch Controllers with rechargeable batteries.
-Each controller takes a single AA battery to run, and this rechargeable battery charger is small and convenient enough to take with on the go (no pun intended), or in a case that you store your Go in.
+Each controller takes a single AA battery to run, and this rechargeable battery charger is small and convenient enough to take with on-the-go, or in a case that you store your Quest in.

 If you use an Xbox One controller for your Quest, which takes 2 AA batteries to run, this charger works for it as well.
 The charger can charge up to 4 batteries at a time.
 Granted, you have to buy the batteries separately, but they are worth the investment in the long run.

 Because 2-3 hours of use in a single charge may be short to some, these tips will help users of the Oculus Quest extend this time period for even longer.
 Be careful though, although the battery is durable, you may run the risk of overheating it and the device when extending its battery life beyond what is intended.